straup/parallel-flickr/README.md

 parallel-flickr is a tool for backing up your Flickr photos and generating a database backed website that honours the viewing permissions you've chosen on Flickr. parallel-flickr is **not** a replacement for Flickr.

 parallel-flickr is still a work in progress.
-It ain't pretty or classy yet but it works.
+It ain't pretty or classy yet but it works. **It almost certainly still contains bugs, some of them really stupid.**

 It still needs to be documented properly.

 In the meantime, [here's a blog post](http://www.aaronland.info/weblog/2011/10/14/pixelspace/#parallel-flickr).